spacebro/spacebro/docs/guides/basics/setup.md

 ## Run

 ```
-spacebro
+spacebro --hidedashboard
 ```

 Now spacebro is running on your local machine.
-Let it reveal its power by running two clients.
+Let's reveal its power by running two clients.

 ## Run two clients